 - Press F1.

-- Pushing the help button.
+- Pushing the Push

-- Select the Medis Suite main menu button in the upper right corner

-Help > User
+- Select the Medis Suite main menu button in the upper right corner -> Help > User Documents

-5 Sessions
+Sessions

 The QFlow 4D state can be saved in a Medis Suite session.
 The session can be reloaded to continue or review the analyses.